Malthe57/Food-recipe-transformers/README.md

 ![alttext](reports/figures/architecture.png)

-Learning a common embedding space means we can also perform opposite task: recipe-to-image retrieval.
+Learning a common embedding space means we can also perform the opposite task: recipe-to-image retrieval.

 # Getting started
 Create an environment with ``Python 3.10`` and install the dependencies.